Residual permutation test for regression coefficient testing: Literature review

 \section{Literature review}

-Our work spans a wide range of research directions, including high dimensional coefficient testing, permutation-based hypothesis tests and high dimensional heavy-tailed problems.
+Our work spans a wide range of research directions, including {\rev hypothesis testing of regression coefficients}, permutation- {\rev and randomization-}based hypothesis tests and {\rev heavy-tailed data analysis}.
 In this section, we compare our research to works within each direction.